Pick from More Artists

 Hiroshige

-With 100 Famous Views of Edo, Utagawa Hiroshige kept up with a changing city.
+With 100 Famous Views of Edo, Utagawa Hiroshige kept up with a changing city, while the Hodgkin collection takes South Asian art across the centuries as "Indian Skies."
 Is Takashi Murakami up to the job today?

 Hirschhorn